kriszyp/lmdb-js/README.md

 let groupsDB = myDB.openDB('groups');
 let productsDB = myDB.openDB('products');
 ```
-Each of the opened/returned dbs has the same API as the default database for the environment.
-Each of the dbs for one environment also share the same batch queue and automated transactions with each other, so immediately writing data from two dbs with the same environment will be batched together in the same commit.
+Each of the opened/returned databases has the same API as the default database for the environment.
+Each of the databases for one environment also share the same batch queue and automated transactions with each other, so immediately writing data from two databases with the same environment will be batched together in the same commit.
 For example:
 ```
 usersDB.put('some-user', { data: userInfo });
 groupsDB.put('some-group', { groupData: moreData });
 ```
 Both these puts will be batched and committed in the same transaction in the next event turn.
-Also, you can start a transaction from one database and make writes from any of the dbs in that same environment (and they will be a part of the same transaction):
+Also, you can start a transaction from one database and make writes from any of the databases in that same environment (and they will be a part of the same transaction):
 ```
 rootDB.transaction(() => {
 	usersDB.put('some-user', { data: userInfo });